-Surveys conducted in 2017 to 2019 documented nine ferruginous hawk nests within 2 miles of proposed Turbines.
-The methods and results of those surveys are summarized in Attachment A. Two of the nine nests were occupied at least once during the 3-year survey period; one was also considered active and the other was considered inactive (due to the lack of eggs or young present).
+Surveys conducted in 2017 to 2019 and 2022 to 2023 documented nine ferruginous hawk nests within 2 miles of proposed Turbines.
+The methods and results of those surveys are summarized in Attachment A. Two of the nine nests were occupied at least once during the 5-year survey period; one was also considered active and the other was considered inactive (due to the lack of eggs or young present).
 The remaining seven nests were unoccupied, in poor condition, and would require substantial repair for nesting.
 The unoccupied nests were dilapidated and comprised scattered sticks and nest material, which suggests the nests were not used for one or more nesting periods prior to the 2017 surveys.

 The linear distance from all nests to the nearest Turbine ranged between 1,115 and 4,708 feet.
 One of the occupied/active nests is located a linear distance of 2,795 feet (0.53 mile; ground distance 2,806 feet) to Turbine 13 with an elevation difference of 245 feet from nest to the Turbine.
-The second nest, which was occupied/inactive in 2017, is a linear distance of 4,708 feet (0.89 mile; ground distance 4,743 feet) to Turbine 13 with an elevation difference of approximately 580 feet.
-More detail about nest locations and topography between Turbines and the nests is provided in Attachment A.
+The second nest, which was occupied/inactive in 2017, is a linear distance of 4,708 feet (0.89 mile; ground distance 4,743 feet) to